w3f/Grants-Program/applications/zenlink.md

 For the tech architecture details, please see [whitepaper/Zenlink DEX Protocol](https://github.com/zenlinkpro/whitepaper/blob/master/en/zenlink_whitepaper_en.pdf)

-Besides, we will build a user interface website, Zenlink DEX Dapp, which would connect to the substrate chain and allow testers to try the basic function, such as creating trading pair, displaying price and swapping token etc.

-By the way, Zenlink DEX Dapp has no aggregation functionality in the grant.
-However, Zenlink DEX Aggregator will be introduced in the future.
+For the AMM initial design, please see [whitepaper/Trading Paradigms - CFMM](https://github.com/zenlinkpro/whitepaper/blob/master/en/zenlink_whitepaper_en.pdf)

 In a word, The Zenlink DEX Module will be integrated with a substrate blockchain.
 And all the components will be packed into a docker image.
 Once testers run the docker image, the substrate blockchain will be running.
 At the same time, the dex functionality will be active.
-So that testers can not only visit the dapp website page to try the functionality, but also call the functions we build for the Zenlink Module via RPC request or some script in terminal.
+So that testers can not only call the functions via RPC request, but also some script in terminal.

-The purpose of this grant is that verification function prototype and test user interface in lean way.
+The purpose of this grant is that verification function prototype in lean way.

 ### Ecosystem Fit
 no